-When the US entered the 2008 financial crisis, it got me thinking, what happens to an economy when things go terribly wrong?
-After reading a bit, I got interested in hyperinflation and how it affects money and commerce.
+When the US entered the 2008 financial crisis, it got me thinking.
+What happens to an economy when things go terribly wrong?
+After doing some reading, I got interested in hyperinflation and how it affects money and commerce.
 And that lead me to start collecting hyperinflation currencies.

 HYPERINFLATION is a collection of currencies I’ve collected over the past 10 years.
 I’ve found their value to be rich in artwork and design, even though as currencies they’re valueless.

 Between the end of 1945 and July 1946, Hungary went through the worlds worst inflation ever recorded.
 In 1944, the highest denomination was 1,000 Pengo.
 The highest denomination in mid-1946 was 100,000,000,000,000,000,000 Pengo.

 In 1923, hyperinflation was out of control in Germany (Weimar Republic) and the value of the German Mark fluctuated wildly from day to day.
 The postage rate for mailing a 20 gram letter on January 15, 1923 was 20 Marks.
 On December 12, 2923 (11 months later) the postage rate was 50 billion Marks to mail the same letter.

 The Japanese government issued fiat currencies while occupying the Philippines during World War II.
 The fiat money was dubbed “Mickey Mouse Money” because it was similar to play money being next to worthless.
 In 1944, 75 Mickey Mouse Pesos could buy one duck egg.
 For comparison, my wife and I visited Manila this summer and the price of eggs were 4 Pesos each.